StatCan/cae-eac/docs/en/GitHubGettingStarted.md

 GitHub.com is an online platform that is used for collaboration as well as tracking changes and versioning for a variety of project types.

+This document shows how to start using git with various Azure services that already have git integration set up.
+See [GitHub - Configuration](/GitHubConfiguration) for instructions on how to set this up.

 **IMPORTANT: Do not store protected B data on GitHub.**

 ## Creating a GitHub Account